Adelaida Pol Cem tends to her market kiosk at Espita’s Mercado Municipal. Photography: Bénédicte Desrus

-Named a Magical Town or Pueblo Magico earlier this summer, Espita hopes to turn a page from relative obscurity to a tourism hotspot.
+Recently named a Magical Town (or Pueblo Magico), Espita is gradually turning a page from relative obscurity to becoming a Yucatán tourism hotspot.

 Another thing Espita has going for it is that because of its tiny size, it’s extremely walkable and quite clean.